What are the entry requirements for the PG Dip/MA?

 Months of entry

-2 years part-time taught – recruiting now for May and October 2018
+2 years part-time taught – recruiting now for October 2018

 Why study the youth work and community learning and development course at postgraduate level?